 Access to Markets

-While policymakers must balance new innovations with consumer protection, TechNet opposes regulatory restrictions imposed to protect existing markets from competition, such as excessive insurance requirements, prohibitive licensing requirements, caps on the number of services a company can provide, limitations on where services can be provided, and unreasonable barriers to market entry.
+While policymakers must balance new innovations with consumer protection, TechNet opposes regulatory restrictions imposed to protect existing markets from competition, such as excessive insurance requirements, prohibitive licensing requirements, caps on the number of services provided, limitations on where services can be provided, and unreasonable barriers to market entry.

 TechNet supports legislation to protect consumers when it is based on an identifiable harm that has occurred or could occur.
 TechNet opposes legislation that regulates specific technologies based on unknown impacts to a consumer.
 In circumstances where policymakers have identified a significant threat or occurrence of harm that is not already prohibited or otherwise addressed by existing law or regulation, the cost, difficulty, and practicality of implementing new rules and regulations should be analyzed against the magnitude and probability of potential harm.
 Further, policymakers should note the difficulties inherent in state or local regulation of companies and products that are multi-state or global in operations, including the interplay of other state or federal legal requirements.